someone755/kerneller/README.md

 But, unlike AnyKernel, this kernel installer allows for the SELinux setting to be set at **the time of install**, based on the user's choice.
 For kernel developers this means only one zip has to be uploaded, instead of both a permissive and an enforcing variant.
 This also reduces user confusion, storage usage, and server load.

-Although thoroughly tested on the Z3 and Z3C using TWRP, the tool still requires some testing on other devices and recoveries.
-As of this README's last commit, Cyanogen Recovery on the Z3C refuses to use keycheck as intended, therefore only enforcing images can be made from it.
+As of this README's last commit, the script is fully supported in TWRP.
+Cyanogen Recovery has issues printing the text correctly, however the script does run correctly.
+Thoroughly tested on the Z3 and Z3C.

 This branch also features a simple 'pack' script that packs and signs the whole thing for you, making development that much easier.